Apple warns on holiday sales, sending value below $1 trillion

 For its full fiscal 2018 ended in September, Apple reported revenue of $265.6 billion and profits of $11.91 per share, beating analyst estimates of $264 billion and $11.79 per share.

-Reporting by Stephen Nellis in San Francisco; Editing by Peter Henderson and Lisa Shumaker
+Reporting by Stephen Nellis in San Francisco; Additional reporting by Sonam Rai in Bengaluru; Editing by Peter Henderson and Lisa Shumaker